 Age-related hearing loss, or presbycusis, is the gradual loss of hearing that occurs in people over time.
 This type of loss is permanent and is generally greater for higher-pitched tones, such as birds chirping or the ringing of a telephone.

-There are numerous symptoms of age-related hearing loss, but the main ones include: complaining of hearing other's mumbling, difficulty understanding conversations (especially in background noise), certain sounds seem annoying or too loud, and tinnitus may be reported.
+There are numerous symptoms of age-related hearing loss, but the main ones include: complaining of hearing other's mumbling, difficulty understanding conversations (especially in background noise), certain sounds seeming annoying or too loud, and tinnitus may be reported.

 Because presbycusis is a type of sensorineural hearing loss, it commonly occurs from changes in the inner ear as a person ages.
 It also can be the result from changes in the middle ear or along the nerve pathways leading to the brain.
 Changes in the blood supply to the ear from heart disease, high blood pressure or vascular conditions may also contribute to age-related hearing loss.